lud/nobrain/README.md

 displayed so it will not show in bash history, logs, etc.

 Generated passwords contains letters, capitals, digits and special characters.
-We use a custom encoding on top of the SHA1 hash to provide those features.
+We use a custom bas64 encoding on top of a PKBF2/SHA256 hash to provide those features with satisfying variety.

-## Disclaimer

-This is a work in progress.
-It works, but the algorithm used to hash the password must be changed if favor of a slow one that supports multiple iterations.

-We would also determine a number of iterations from the master key to make virtually impossible to use brute-force to find the hash.
+Passwords are 43 characters long most of the time.

 ## Examples